 Field rotation.
+0 is the default.
 Field rotation rotates the whole field, not just the characters.
 Rotation is affected by the pivot point, which varies depending on how text is justified.
 Lower left corner of field is the pivot point.
 Options:

 - Top of field points to top of supply

-- Top of field points to left of supply
+- 1 Top of field points to left of supply

-- Top of field points to bottom of supply
+- 2 Top of field points to bottom of supply

 - 3 Top of field points to right of supply